gilesgardam/hilux/README.md

 ## Documentation

-At present I'm not planning on writing documentation outside the source code.
+At present I'm not planning on writing documentation outside the source code and the [demo test file](tst/demo.tst) (where I intend to demonstrate all the functionality).
 I will however use this repo to collect documentation on miscellaneous aspects of GAP I find useful to refer to, such as
 * [cookbook](https://gilesgardam.github.io/hilux/cookbook.html)
 * [python2gap](python2gap.txt)